True Natural Bodybuilding

 Which training routine do you propose for a beginner?

 If you want to build as much muscle mass as possible in the shortest possible time, I suggest you train 5 days per week.
 If you have never trained with weights before, I suggest you start with a 2-day split routine in which you train half of your muscles during the first workout and the other muscles in the second workout.
-After about 6 months you can start with a 3-day split routine in which you divide your muscle groups over 3 different workouts.
+After 4 to 6 months you can start with a 3-day split routine in which you divide your muscle groups over 3 different workouts.
 About 6 months later you should be ready for a 4-day split routine.
 And finally, after another half a year, you can try a 5-day split routine in which each muscle group is trained exactly once per week.

 In the 2- and 3-day split routine you should do about 2 basic exercises for each muscle group and execute 3 sets per exercise.
 Each workout should take about 80 minutes to complete.
 In the 4- and 5-day split routine you can do 2 or 3 exercises per muscle group and execute 4 working sets per exercise.
 Each workout should take no more than 60 minutes to complete.
 Please take a look at my examples.
 Do not hesitate to adjust it to your own needs.